pysal/pointpats/README.rst

 It currently works on cartesian coordinates.
 Users with data in geographic coordinates need to project their data prior to using this module.

-Mimicking parts of the original PySAL api can be done with

-``import pointpats.api as ps``

 ********
 Examples
 ********